chloekeggen/cse15l-lab-reports/lab-report-2.md

   - The main method, again, is called, and it needs a valid port number in order to create the server.
 - The relevant arguments are the url with the required path and query, and if these are not given correctly, the code returns a ```404 Not Found!``` error to let the user know.
 - Here, we can see clearly that the integers will be concatenated to the server as Strings, especially clear when we try adding two numbers together. ```4+5``` remainds ```4+5``` instead of becoming ```9``` because it is converted into a String!

+# Part 2: Bugs

+# Part 3: What I learned!

+  I have learned a great deal in the past two weeks.
+Something I found especially interesting was how easy it is to create a local server.
+I have had some practice in using localhost servers, but it all seemed more complicated somehow when I was doing it back then.
+I now have the code to easily create a server with a specific port number.
+Also, I have enjoyed learning the various definitions of bugs and symptoms, and the difference in definitions between the student and professional ideals of a working program.